-I don’t buy into the whole superfood idea.
+I don't buy into the whole superfood idea.
 There is no one magic food (or even a few) to eat for optimum health.
 It takes a village, as they say.
-However, I found this book at our CIA campus library.
-And couldn’t resist because the title was yelling at me in BIG, BOLD, LETTERS.
-And I’ve been wanting to share a new technique I learned in school for sweet potato gratin.
+However, I found this book while studying at the CIA (chefs, not spies).
+And couldn't resist because the title was yelling at me in BIG, BOLD, LETTERS.

 Sweet potatoes are considered a superfood, if I'm giving in, at least by this author.
 They serve up several times more the daily recommended dose of the precursor to vitamin A (beta-carotene), along with the metabolic star B6, antioxidants C and E, potassium, iron and calcium.

 So now I have a really good excuse to share a new technique for sweet potato gratin.
 And no recipe required!

 Baking up a potato gratin of any sort is actually pretty simple.
 Slice the potatoes 1/8 of an inch thick with a sharp knife or mandolin.
 Then shingle them in a 2-inch deep pan, alternating with drizzles of seasoned (salted) heavy cream.
 Bake at 350° F until a knife inserts easily to the bottom.
 A nice starter ratio is 4 to 5 potatoes for an 8-inch square pan.

 The true beauty of making this super gratin is the pan size and shape don’t matter.
 What does matter is that you fill it to the brim with thin-sliced potatoes (there will be shrinkage).

 Go ahead and add a little raw honey or pure maple syrup to the cream for this one, it’ll make your day.
 Or serve it with cast iron roast beef for a special occasion.
 And that, unlike the fluffed up claims of superfoods, is a promise.

 If you’re feeling fancy…